JessusTM/CuentasYa/README.md

 ##### 1.2 Solution

-With our project, named 'CuentasYa' inspired by the issue found, we aim to build a solution focus in our senior citizens, a platform where they can centralized all their bills and cards, avoiding the need to travel physically to the banks.
+With our project, named 'CuentasYa' inspired by the issue found, we aim to build a solution focused on our senior citizens, a platform where they can centralized all their bills and cards, avoiding the need to travel physically to the banks.

-The plaftform will be able to indicate inside the app and with notifications and alarms, all the unpaid bills.
+The platform will be able to indicate inside the app and with notifications and alarms, all the unpaid bills.
 Furthermore, the main feature is the payment of bills, whether it is full digital or generating a centralized ticket that can be used in the bank.

 ---